AsaBarthMaron/asabarthmaron.github.io/_pages/about.md

   - /about.html
 ---

-Computational scientist with expertise applying machine learning to drug discovery.
+Researcher with expertise applying machine learning to drug discovery.
 Strong interdisciplinary background, with domain knowledge in cellular biology, biochemistry, and deep learning.